How Can Stem Cells Help Emphysema?

 Stem Cell Treatments for Emphysema

 In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s body, and can be found in adult venous blood and bone marrow.
 Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
 During the simple procedure, stem cell treatments involve harvesting adult stem cells from bone marrow and blood requiring special laboratory techniques to collect them.
 After extraction from the patient’s body, they are then processed and isolated.
-They are then given back to the patient intravenously or through the use of a nebulizer.
+They are then given back to the patient intravenously.
 The treatment is minimally invasive and performed as an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.
 It takes specific training to perform stem cell therapy adequately and safely.
 If you would like to find out more about our available treatment options for emphysema, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.